 Standard Plates: On the roads, you commonly see these plates featuring the scissor-tailed flycatcher against blue mountains.

 Specialty Plates: These are plates that support a specific cause, college, profession or organization.
 Some specialty plates may have their eligibility requirement and cost considerably more than the standard plates.

 Civil Service Plates

 Special Interests Plates

-Personalized Plates: Basically, you can choose the license registration number to your liking as long as it meets the DMV and state rules and regulations.
+Personalized Plates: Also known as vanity plates, the plates can be customized to your liking as long as they adhere to DMV and state regulations.
 Both standard and specialty plates can be personalized.

 Jason Arthur is a data junkie, writer, veteran amateur racecar driver and motorsport photographer.
 He is the co-founder of LookupaPlate, a collaborative platform to report bad drivers plying on American roads.
 He is also building a blockchain-based vehicle data marketplace (in stealth mode) and is an adviser to several startups.